recelections-this-is-america-standard-space-install-1.jpg

 Installation view, Westchester Community College, Valhalla, NY

-Rec-elections (False Flag) is a reimagining of a presidential campaign flag that Abraham Lincoln designed and created in 1864.
-President Lincoln had just signed the Emancipation Proclamation in 1863 to free more than 3.5 million enslaved African
+Rec-elections (False Flag) is a reimagining of a presidential campaign flag that Abraham Lincoln designed and created in 1864 in which he rearranged the 35 stars on the American flag to spell out the word “FREE”.
+This campaign flag advertised his signing of the Emancipation Proclamation in 1863 which freed more than 3.5 million enslaved African Americans.

 Within this framework, works from the Rec-elections project resurrect the language of bygone slogans to reveal the fallacy of a romanticized American myth of equality, justice, and prosperity for all.